-Seven schools will be selected to participate in the Pilot Programme; the selection criteria was based on Agriculture Science being part of the curriculum or where there are already a significant number of students enrolled in existing agriculture programmes.
-For Phase 1 – the Agriculture Business Challenge, students will undergo a series of training sessions commencing with the Preparatory Leadership Training.
-During these training sessions, team leaders from the various schools will be introduced to best practice business models with a view to help them better understand the industry and opportunities available across the value chain of the sector.
+For Phase 1 – the COB Agriculture Business Challenge, students underwent a series of training sessions commencing with the Preparatory Leadership Training.
+During these training sessions, team leaders from the various schools were introduced to best practice business models with a view to help them better understand the industry and opportunities available across the value chain of the sector.
 To further highlight the importance of agriculture and its various facets of business as well as to encourage team work, there will be two competitions during this phase – the Recipe Competition and the Cook Off.

 "For the Business Challenge, each school team will pitch their idea to a panel of judges, and similar to the original $20 Challenge Framework, will be loaned $20 per student towards the working capital of the business."